ProjectXsent/dmc3se-pc-2006-style-switcher/README.md

 # Instructions:
 - Install the required files and restart your PC.
-- Download and extract the Style Switcher mod and follow the readme txt files.
+- Download and extract the Style Switcher mod to the DMC3SE game folder and follow the readme txt files.

 # Controller Configuration
 All configurations will be saved in the `dmc3se.ini` file.